Aleksander1Byte/get-your-movie/README.md

 ## Mainland China setup (Hugging Face mirror) 🇨🇳

-If you’re in China and model downloads from `huggingface.co` are blocked, set a mirror before the **first** run that uses sentence-transformers:
+If you’re in China and model downloads from `huggingface.co` are blocked, set up a mirror:

 ```bash
 export HF_ENDPOINT="https://hf-mirror.com"